 The cost of development properties includes the cost of land and other related expenditure which are capitalized when activities that are necessary to get the properties ready for sale are in progress.
-Net realizable value represents the estimated selling price less costs to be incurred in selling the property.

 Finished units

 Finished units are stated at the lower of cost or net realizable value, the Consolidated income statement includes any decreases in the net realized value to the book value.